henryccyu/henryccyu.github.io/GoingBeyondMissions/HenryTestimony.md

 However, I was under tremendous pressure working alongside so many talented people.
 My pride kept me from asking for help, so I tried to handle everything on my own.
 I worked extremely hard and became overwhelmed with stress.

-One of my coworkers from Hong Kong was very successful.
+One of my coworkers was very successful.
 Although he faced the same pressures I did, he was always calm and consistently delivered outstanding results.
 I wanted the kind of peace he had.
 Eventually, I learned that Jesus was the source of his peace and joy.
 That led me to accept Jesus as my Savior and Lord.

 The burden I had carried for so many years was lifted.
 I no longer worried about what other people thought of me.
 My relationships with others improved, and I became more confident at work.